How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 By looking at some of the animals and reptiles commonly found in hot deserts and semi-arid regions, one will be able to get a clear understanding of what features they possess and the habits they display that enable them to survive the harsh conditions.

 Some of the animals named in the following list may be familiar to you.
-It is because they are exceptionally well-equipped to handle the hot conditions and are well documented.
-As with arctic animals, the list of desert creatures will also be limited to a maximum of seven:
+This is because they are exceptionally well-equipped to handle the hot conditions and are well-documented.
+As with Arctic animals, the list of desert creatures will also be limited to a maximum of seven:

 - Camel